ibenbouzid/SkypeforBusiness_lab_V1/README.md

 # How to fill parameters

- dnsPrefix:  The DNS prefix for the public IP address used by the Load Balancer
+ "dnsPrefix":  The DNS prefix for the public IP address used by the Load Balancer

  domainName: The FQDN of the AD Domain eg: contoso.com or adatum.local